sshaban23/Market-Basket-Analysis/README.md

 A1: PROPOSAL OF QUESTION:

-What items do customers often buy together, and how can this information help improve store layout and promotions?
+"What items do customers often buy together, and how can this information help improve store layout and promotions?"

 A2: DEFINED GOAL: